classiebit/eventmie-pro-docs/resources/docs/1.7/update.md

 If can update your website yourself by following the below steps.
 Please make sure you **DO NOT** miss any step.

-* Extract the `eventmie-pro-v1.6.x.zip` file and then extract package file `eventmie-pro.zip`.
+* Extract the `eventmie-pro-v1.6.x.zip` file and then extract the package file `eventmie-pro.zip`.
 * Copy the `eventmie-pro` folder and go to your website directory.
-* Delete the current `eventmie-pro` folder & replace it by the new one.
+* Delete the current `eventmie-pro` folder & replace it with the new one.
 * Then run the composer update command

     ```php